BitBelle/JS-Practice/JavaScript&TheBrowser/README.md

 If a hacker finds a loophole, like an unpatched browser vulnerability, they could bypass these rules and steal ones data.
 Thats why browser updates are crucial since they fix the loopholes.

+## Compatability and the Browser wars: A journey through the wild web

+Back in the days, Mosaic was the first browser that everyone loved because it brought web pages to life.
+However, Netscape rolled in and everyone switched to Netscape.
+But soon after, Microsoft entered the game and introduced *Internet Explorer*.

+With Microsoft's massive reach, IE quickly became the king of the browser market, then chaos began

+**The Browser Wars**

+Microsoft got comfy at the top.
+They thought, "Why bother following rules while thwy could make their own!"
+They added unique features to their browser.
+Developers now had a problem of whether to build their websites for Internet Explorer or for other browsers like Netscape.

+The result?
+A web mess:

+    * Features worked in one browser but broke in others.
+    * Bugs appeared everywhere, and different browsers had different bugs.
+Writing code became like working in a minefield.

+Developers had to include ugly hacks and special rules just to make websites work for all users.
+Life as a developer then, was stressful.

+**The rise of the challenge**

+Heroes arrived to restore balance:

+* *Mozilla Firefox* emerged as an open source alternative to IE. It was fast, free and followed web standards.

+* Apple launched *Safari*, optimized for its macOS users.

+* *Google Chrome* came roaring in with speed and simplicity

+Now, the web had 4 major players: Firefox, Chrome, Safari, and Internet explorer

+**Standards saving the day**

+By the late 2000s, everyone realized the web is for everyone.
+Developers and browser makers agreed to follow standards:

+    * The W3C(World Wide Web Consortium) set guidelines for browsers to ensure compatability.
+Browsers improved their performance and squashed bugs.

+Microsoft eventually ditched the chaotic Internet Explorer abd introduced Edge, built to align with these standards.
+Later, they even built edge using Chrome's underlying engine, Chromium.

+**Today:A mostly peaceful web**

+Thanks to years of battles and collaboration, we now live in a relatively calm era for web developers:

+    * Modern browsers (Chrome, Edge, Safari, Firefox) behave similarly.

+    * Developers can mostly trust that their code will work across different browsers without hacks.

+But there's a catch,

+    * Google's Chrome has gained massive dominance, with over 60% of the market share.
+This raises concerns that Google could once again dictate the rules of the web.